Don (2022 film): Critical response

-The film received mostly positive reviews from critics and audience.
+The film received mixed reviews from critics and audiences.

 Praveen Sudevan of The Hindu gave a negative review: "After a stoic detour from Doctor, Sivakarthikeyan is back laughing and crying, singing and dancing, but he still cannot salvage Don's humdrum affair".
 Janani K. of India Today gave 3 out of 5 stars stating that "Don is a mindless entertainer with a moving message.
 With brilliant comedy sequences and pulsating songs, Don is strictly a theatre watch".
 Soundarya Athimuthu of The Quint gave 3.5 out of 5 stars and wrote that " 'Don' Is Full of Cliches, but Still Worth a Watch".
 Ashameera Aiyappan of Firstpost rated the film 2.5 out of 5, stating, "It aims to speak of the well-oiled processing machine that our education system is.
 No matter what the input is, the output needs to be the same.
 It also aspires to speak of the steadfast faith Indian parents have in this system.
 But for a film with such lofty ideals, Don's writing rarely engages with nuance.
 It only deals with extremes".

 M Suganth of The Times of India gave 3 out of 5 stars and wrote that "Cibi Chakaravarthi's conviction and Anirudh's vibrant score carry the film over the finishing line and ensure that despite the somewhat formulaic treatment of this material (it is clearly influenced by the films of the early 2000s), the film remains largely entertaining".
 Haricharan Pudipeddi of Hindustan Times stated, "As you walk out of the movie, you're left on an emotional high and that makes you overlook the largely predictable first half of the movie.
 Even though you can sense how the film will end, it still leaves a lasting impact.
 Samuthirakani walks away with all the brownie points for his moving performance as a father who gives up on his own dreams to make sure his son stays happy.
 It's not something we haven't seen before but it's likeable and highly relatable".